MohammedAlsayed/Space-Shooter-Game/README.md

 # Space-Shooter-Game
+This is a project of my university java programming course (ICS 201).
 A game where the user controls a space ship around the screen and shoot down enemies.

 ------- Project Description ------